Carol Stream Public Library Code of Conduct:

 The Library staff is committed to assisting children and adults with informational needs and providing a space where people can create, search, play and learn.

 The Carol Stream Public Library’s Policy Governing Patron Behavior and its companion Code of Conduct apply to all patrons regardless of age.

 Some Library programs require that the parent/caregiver accompany the child.
-For all other Library programs, parents/caregivers of children seven (7) years of age and younger must remain in the Library and be readily available, returning to the program area by the end of the session.
+For all other Library programs, parent/caregivers of children eight (8) years of age and younger must remain in the Library and be readily available, returning to the program area by the end of the session.

 Any redress for grievance regarding any actions taken by Library staff to enforce Library public behavior standards must be submitted in writing to the Director.
 The Director shall respond in writing to this grievance.
 If the patron does not accept the Director’s response to the written grievance, the patron may submit a written redress for grievance to the Board of Library Trustees.
 The Board of Library Trustees shall review this grievance and provide a written response.
 The Board’s decision shall be final.